satori-com/satori-video-sdk-cpp/docs/build_bot.md

 ```
 If the bot built successfully, it displays usage information for video bots.

-## Test the SDK utilities
+## Test the SDK tools

-To test the SDK command line utilities, first activate the special environment.
+To test the SDK command line tools, first activate the special environment.
 Navigate to the `build` directory, then
 enter:
 ```
 $ source activate.sh
 ```

-This modifies your PATH variable to include the location of the SDK utilities.
+This modifies your PATH variable to include the location of the SDK tools.
 In addition, to remind you that you have
 a special environment set, it prepends the name of the template directory to your prompt.

-After you activate the environment, run one of the SDK utilities without any parameters.
+After you activate the environment, run one of the SDK tools without any parameters.
 For example:

 ```
 $ sdk_video_publisher
 ```

-This should display usage information for the utility.
+This should display usage information for the tool.

 Remember to deactivate the special environment when you're finished.